martinescardo/TypeTopology/CONTRIBUTING.md

   file and that it is imported in the global `index.lagda` file.
 - The indentation length used in `TypeTopology` is **a single space**.
 Please be careful about this as it is a nonstandard convention.
-- `TypeTopology` does not use the level notation of Agda and instead provides a wrapper (in module [`MLTT.Universes`][1]) around this to keep the notation close to pen-and-paper conventions.
+- `TypeTopology` does not use the level notation of Agda (i.e. `Type ℓ`) and instead provides a wrapper (in module [`MLTT.Universes`][1]) around this to keep the notation close to pen-and-paper conventions.
 We use the variables `𝓤 𝓥 𝓦` for universe levels and use the notation `𝓤  ̇` to denote the universe at level `𝓤`.
 Please make sure that your code uses this and avoids the level notation.

+  * To type `𝓤 ̇`, you can add the symbol `\^.` just after a space using Agda mode in Emacs.

 - We use the symbol `＝` for the identity type.
 The Emacs Agda mode does not provide a built-in abbreviation to type this so it's a good idea to insert this binding to your `agda-input-user-translations` i.e.